infrared photography by

 You should give your lens more than one chance though, as a hotspot may appear only at certain apertures or at certain angles.

-As far as my experience goes, best results in term of sharpness are obtained between 8 and 16 (which is not a big surprise) but unlike for visible light, softness and diffraction will become an issue very soon out of this range.
+As far as my experience goes, best results in term of sharpness are obtained between f 8 and f 16 (which is not a big surprise) but unlike for visible light, softness and diffraction will become an issue very soon out of this range.

 Focus on wavelenghts